LD4P/linked_data_authorities/qa_loc/README.md

 # Overview

-This document describes how access Library of Congress (LoC) authorities to work with linked data.
+This document describes accessing Library of Congress (LoC) authorities and working with results returned as linked data.

 ## locnames vocabulary